AdMorgado/dotfiles/README.md

 # dotfiles
-My dotfiles, currently for managing ROS and College work
+My dotfiles, currently for managing ROS and College work, along side a custom Neovim setup for C++, Rust and Typescript/React work

 # Downloading
 ```